Yverdon-les-Bains: Yverdon Castle

 The imposing main walls and their four towers were erected within a few years.
 The design of the castle followed the geometric characteristics used for castles set in plains, and had been planned by the young mason and architect Jacques de Saint-Georges.
 Jacques also planned Caernarvon Castle and built the castle Saint-Georges d'Espéranches, near Lyon.

 Yverdon's castle used to be the residence of the castellans of the Savoy dynasty, until 1536, followed by the bailiffs of Bern state.
 In 1798, the Département du Léman became the castle's owner.
 The Département had been set up by the short-lived "Helvetian Republic" (1798–1803), imposed by Napoleon I.

 A few years later, Yverdon acquired the castle, to entrust it to Johann Heinrich Pestalozzi and his institute.
 After 1838, the castle housed a public school.
 New classrooms were created, especially on the second floor: dividing walls were erected, additional windows changed the severe look of the castle's façade.

 After 1950, these classrooms were gradually abandoned; the last classes left in 1974.
 The original medieval structure was then restored.
 The castle is today a multi-purpose cultural centre, housing a regional museum, a theatre, various conference rooms and the oldest public library of French-speaking Switzerland, founded already in 1763.
 The library is now part of the castle museum, existing since 1830.

 Bernese era (1536–1798)

 The Savoy rulers granted bountiful franchise and liberties to the burghers of Yverdon.
 The township prospered during the two hundred years preceding the Burgundy wars.

 The Bernese conquest followed.
 During the nearly three hundred years of Bernese occupation, economic life continued to thrive.

 The 18th century proved to be one of Yverdon's most favorable periods, marked by cultural and economic highlights.
-Then a town of about 2.000 inhabitants, Yverdon radiated as a spa, and as a centre of thought (58 tomes of Yverdon Encyclopedia, published between 1770 and 1780), being in close contact with the great minds and movements of the time.
+Then a town of about 2.000 inhabitants, Yverdon became known as a spa, and as a centre of thought (58 tomes of Yverdon Encyclopedia, published between 1770 and 1780), being in close contact with the great minds and movements of the time.